andres-erbsen/htmlbox/readme.md

 # htmlbox - encrypt HTML, decrypt in browser
 ## What htmlbox does
 Given a (HTML or plain text) file and a password, htmlbox encrypts the file and wraps the result into javascript which can decrypt it in (browser given the correct password, of course).
+See an [example](http://pastehtml.com/view/c24sc3g5q.html) (the password is `xkcd`).

 - multiple passwords support
 - AES for encryption and SHA25 for key deriviation (from [CryptoJS])